James A. Weston

-James Adams Weston (August 27, 1827 – May 8, 1895) was a civil engineer, banker, and an American politician from Manchester, New Hampshire who served as mayor of Manchester for several terms and was the 33rd governor of New Hampshire.
+James Adams Weston (August 27, 1827 – May 8, 1895) was a civil engineer, banker, and an American politician from Manchester, New Hampshire, who served as mayor of Manchester for several terms and was the 33rd governor of New Hampshire.

 Early life

 Weston was born in Manchester, New Hampshire, and grew up helping on the family farm.
 He was educated in the district school, the Manchester Academy and the Piscataquog Academy.
 Determined to become a civil engineer, he taught school during the winters, and at the age of nineteen, was appointed assistant civil engineer of the Concord Railroad in 1846.

 Career

 Promoted to the position of Chief Engineer in 1849, Weston was also performed the duties of road master and master of transportation of the Concord and the Manchester & Lawrence railroads.
 He surveyed and superintended the construction of the Concord water-works.

 Though Manchester was predominantly a Republican city, Weston was elected mayor of Manchester in 1861, 1867, 1869 to 1870 and in 1873.

 Having secured the 1871 Democratic gubernatorial nomination, Weston was named by the legislature as the official governor after a close election.
 During that same year, Dartmouth College bestowed an honorary Master of Arts degree upon him.
-He served from June 14, 1871 - June 6, 1872.
-Failing in 1872 and 1873, he was successful in winning reelection in 1874 and served from June 3, 1874 - June 10, 1875.
+He served from June 14, 1871, to June 6, 1872.
+Failing in 1872 and 1873, he was successful in winning reelection in 1874 and served from June 3, 1874, to June 10, 1875.
 During his two terms, Democratic judges were appointed and an important railroad merger was authorized.